kirana-23/Supply-Chain-Analytics-Delivery-Delay-End-End-Analysis/README.md

 4. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis), place `DataCoSupplyChainDataset.csv` in the root directory, and update the file path in the notebook if needed.

 ---

-## 📌 Note on SQL

-This project does not include SQL queries.
-All analysis was performed entirely in Python using Pandas and visualized with Matplotlib/Seaborn and Power BI.

----

 ## 🙋 Author

 **Kirana**